Microsoft Stream (Classic) hot keys and accessibility

 *FullScreen mode is not supported in certain versions of Internet Explorer 11.

 Microsoft 365 apps and services will not support Internet Explorer 11 starting August 17, 2021 (Microsoft Teams will not support Internet Explorer 11 earlier, starting November 30, 2020).
 Learn more.
 Please note that Internet Explorer 11 will remain a supported browser.
 Internet Explorer 11 is a component of the Windows operating system and follows the Lifecycle Policy for the product on which it is installed.

 You can navigate and control the video player without requiring usage of a mouse.
 This can be done by navigating with Tab (forward) and Shift+Tab (backward) on the various control elements.
 To select a button or open a menu, use the spacebar or Enter key on the keyboard.

 Menus will expand on selection.
 To navigate through menu items, press the up and down arrow keys and continue tabbing through to select a menu item.
 After you have context of the item you want to select, press Enter or the spacebar again to complete the selection.

 Screen readers are capable of reading UI elements based on HTML standards.
 When you have a screen reader enabled, simply navigate through the player elements to read the various UI elements.
 Additional configurations can be set by the users screen reader settings.

-The player is viewable with with most device/browser high contrast view modes.
+The player is viewable with most device/browser high contrast view modes.
 Configurations can be set in the browser or operating system level.